 With its efficient transportation options, you’ll have no trouble getting around and enjoying all that Nuremberg has to offer.

-In general, Nuremberg Old Town is the best area to stay in Nuremberg for first-time travelers.
+Old Town is the best area to stay in Nuremberg.
 It encompasses the areas of Altstadt – St Sebald and Altstadt – St Lorenz that are divided by the Pegnitz River.
 Staying here puts you within walking distance to the major attractions and Christmas markets.

 Be sure to book your accommodations well in advance, as Nuremberg’s Christmas markets are popular and attract visitors from all over the world.